skip to main content

 You will remain in the recovery room until you are completely awake and ready to return home.

-During the week following your radioembolization, you will need to limit contact with others while the radiation in your body diminishes.
-You should not do the following for at least seven days after the procedure:
+During the first week following your radioembolization, you will need to limit contact with others while the radiation in your body diminishes.
+You will be provided with specific recommendations by your doctor’s radiation safety officer, which may include warnings against:

-• sleep in the same bed as your partner.
+• sleeping in the same bed as your partner.

-• use public transportation that requires you to sit next to another person for more than two hours.
+• using public transportation that requires you to sit next to another person for more than two hours.

-• come in close contact with children or pregnant women.
+• coming into close contact with children or pregnant women.

 Who interprets the results and how do I get them?